CUBigDataClass/BigMood-SentimentAnalyzer/README.md

 ## Getting Started

-Step 1:
+Step 1: <br>
 Deploy the following services on GCP.
 Note the credentials for each and use them in Step 2.
 1. MongoDB
 2. RedisCache
 3. Kafka
 4. Logstash

+Step 2: <br>
-Step 2: In the config folder, add a file conf.py containing the following configurations :
+In the config folder, add a file conf.py containing the following configurations :
 ```
 UN = "XXX"                          		# MongoDB username for trends
 PW = "XXX"                          		# MongoDB password for trends